ucan-wg/invocation/README.md

 If `input` field is not present, it is implicitly a `unit` represented as empty map.

-### 3.2.5 Metadata

-The OPTIONAL `meta` field MAY be used to include human-readable descriptions, tags, execution hints, resource limits, and so on.
-If present, the `meta` field MUST contain a map with string keys.
-The contents of the map are left undefined to encourage extensible use.

-If `meta` field is not present, it is implicitly a `unit` represented as an empty map.

 ### 3.2.6 Nonce

 If present, the OPTIONAL `nnc` field MUST include a random nonce expressed in ASCII.
 This field ensures that multiple invocations are unique.

-### 3.2.7 Proofs

-The `prf` field MUST contain links to any UCANs that provide the authority to perform this task.
-All of the outermost proofs MUST have `aud` field set to the [Executor]'s DID.
-All of the outmost proofs MUST have `iss` field set to the [Invoker]'s DID.

 ## 3.3 DAG-JSON Examples